Tyler Hilton

-Tyler James Hilton (born November 22, 1983) is an American singer-songwriter and actor.
-Hilton began his professional career in music in 2000.
-Rolling Stone magazine compared him to his contemporary, Howie Day, while others have compared Hilton to Elton John, both vocally and instrumentally.
+Tyler James Hilton (born November 22, 1983), is an American musician, actor, and author.
+He is known for playing Chris Keller, a prominent recurring character in the WB/CW series One Tree Hill, and Elvis Presley in the Johnny Cash biopic Walk the Line.
+His professional career in music began in 2000.

-Since the release of his debut album, Hilton has ventured into acting, guest starring on The CW's One Tree Hill as the talented but arrogant Chris Keller, and playing the role of Elvis Presley in the Johnny Cash biopic Walk the Line.
-He also appeared in Taylor Swift's music video "Teardrops on My Guitar" and Gloriana's music video "(Kissed You) Good Night".

-Early years and personal life
+Early years

-Hilton was born in Palm Springs, California, the son of Kristy (née Herren) and Robert George Hilton.
+Hilton was born in Palm Springs, California to Kristy and Robert George Hilton.
 Raised in Bermuda Dunes, California, Hilton grew up around music and began teaching himself Elvis Presley songs at an early age.
-After a brief stint in Northern California, his family moved back to the Palm Springs area, where he wrote his first song about a girl named Rhian with whom he attended school.
-Hilton's family made another move back to Coachella Valley for high school, where, at La Quinta High School, he started a band with some of his classmates.
-The band did not go anywhere, so Hilton began to enter open mic nights and went to local coffee shops to play his own music.
+After a brief stint in Northern California, his family moved back to the Palm Springs area, where he wrote his first song about a girl named Rhian, whom he attended school with.
+Hilton's family made another move back to Coachella Valley for his high school endeavours, where, at La Quinta High School, he started a band with some of his classmates.
+The band did not show much progress, so Hilton began to enter open mic nights and went to local coffee shops to play his own music.

-Hilton lives in Los Angeles.
-He became engaged to Canadian actress Megan Park, whom he met on the set of Charlie Bartlett, in 2006, and they married on October 10, 2015.
-The couple has one daughter, born on December 20, 2019.